LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Contact support.md

 ![](img/Contact_support1.png)

-## Create a SalesForce case
+## Open a ticket

 {: .notice}
 This only applies to eligible customers as part of their CSO package.

-Only Agent Managers and Administrators can open a SalesForce case.
+Only Agent Managers and Administrators can open a ticket.

-### How to open a SalesForce case
+### How to open a ticket

 1. Log into the LiveEngage.
 2. Expand the Connection Area by clicking the three 3 vertical dots on the right